 Bengal cats generally weigh between 8–15 pounds.
 Although Bengal cats weigh about the same as a typical house cat, they’re usually larger because of their long, muscular bodies.
 Their long legs make them excellent jumpers.

 Their coats are short and soft, with rosette brown, silver, and white patterns.
 Bengals are the only breed that has markings that reflect their leopard ancestry.
 The most common eye colors in Bengal cats are brown, yellow, orange, and green.
+Their marvelous coats can come in many colors, including brown, silver, and snow.

 They are incredibly affectionate.
 Bengals do great with children, other cats, and family dogs.
 However, early socialization and exposure to household members at a young age will be vital.